-On top of capping bets size, bookmakers have two more tools to lower their exposure: odds and the vig.
+On top of capping bets size, bookmakers can also limit their exposure by setting odds properly and including a vig.

 The vig, shortened form of "vigorish", is also known as the "cut", the "margin", or the "juice".
 In simple terms, the vig is the commission a bookmaker charges on each bet.
 The vig isn't a fixed amount either – it can vary from event to event, from pick to pick within an event, and even on the same pick at two different points in time.

 Bookmakers modify odds to incentivise players to place bets on the desired pick.
 The point of modifying odds is not to lower the potential payout: players will constantly scour the web to place their bets on the sportsbook that offers the best return for their wagers, so that would be counterproductive.

 Rather, the idea is to make all bets equally attractive to avoid imbalances.
 Lowering the return on a likely outcome while raising it on an unlikely one lures players into spreading their wagers equally between the two.